zurutech/pre-commit-hooks/README.md

       - id: copyright_updater
 ```

 The `rev` field indicates the tag or the release of the code of this repository.
 At the moment the `rev` will always have to be `latest` and only the code in the latest commit of the main branch will be used.
-Since there is no latest tag there will be a warning in the pre-commit job.
+Since there is no latest immutable tag (like a release) there will be a warning in the pre-commit job.
+The ```tag latest``` job in the pipeline will tag last commit on the main branch with latest.

 ## Add pre-commit hooks scripts to this repo